 Just before leaving home I had spoken with one of the Way of Peace leaders at the sponsoring headquarters in London, the World Community for Christian Meditation (WCCM).
 He had said that the preliminary sign-ups showed that I would have at least twenty-five people at my workshop at Belfast’s Waterfront Conference Center.
 I entitled the workshop “ Meditation, Music and Metanoia.”
 Metanoia, from the Greek, meant a change of consciousness or a change of heart.
 I knew that Blowing Zen was changing me, but I still didn’t know how to describe the changes.
 Maybe teaching about my spiritual practice of Sui-Zen would help me to find words that would be helpful to others.

 I hoped to encourage others to explore the powerful role of music in personal and social change.
 As part of the course description I wrote that I would “play several ancient honkyoku, share stories and poetry from this unique Buddhist-Christian ministry, and lead us in discussion of how we use silence and music to ground ourselves in our work for justice and reconciliation.”
 I didn’t have a lot of self-confidence about this.
 None of my shakuhachi teachers had ever talked about linking Sui-Zen to social justice.
 I had heard of only one person who explored this dimension of the shakuhachi every day.
 One of my friends, Monty Levenson, made and sold shakuhachis, and shakuhachi CD’s.
 Just before leaving America Monty had forwarded letters to me from a prisoner in a Federal Penitentiary, Veronza Bowers, Jr. (aka #35316-136) who used the shakuhachi in a prison healing ministry.
 In one letter Veronza wrote about a time when he was sitting in the prison yard with the shakuhachi to his lips, just as another young prisoner named Punchy rolled past him in a wheelchair.
 Veronza knew that Punchy had been shot in the back and paralyzed from the waist down.
-As he watched and blew down the bamboo, his shakuhachi “began to cry”.
-I knew exactly what he meant.
+He told me that as he watched and blew down the bamboo, his shakuhachi “began to cry”.

 Sitting next to Colum on the train was an opportunity for me to learn about Ireland.
 We sipped coffee as we gazed out the train’s windows.